flenniken/collections/docs/aws-config.md

 CloudFrontFullAccess
 ~~~

-* Enter a tag for the user with key "info" and value:
+* Enter a tag for the user with key "collections" and value:
 ~~~
 Used on the collections docker container.
 ~~~